Skip to content

 • Have we created enough content in the appropriate formats to communicate consistently?

-If your responses don’t reveal a compelling opportunity to engage on that channel or if the platform’s environment isn’t suited to your brand’s unique content vision and mission, take a step back and reserve your team’s resources for channels that are a better fit.
+If your responses don’t reveal a compelling opportunity to engage on that channel or if the platform’s environment isn’t well-suited to your brand’s content vision and mission, it may be best to step away and reserve your team’s resources for channels that are a better fit.

 Build your plan

-Now that you have the information to determine where, when, and how to distribute your social content, building the plan is simple.
-Create a matrix of the channels that make the most sense for your brand and note engagement specifics for each one.
-When all the fields are filled, you have a template that can be referenced easily, updated as necessary, and shared throughout your organization.
+Now that you have the information to determine where, when, and how to distribute your content, building the plan is simple.
+Create a matrix of the channels that make the most sense for your brand and make a note of all the specifics of engagement your team should follow for each one.
+When all the fields are filled out, you have a template that can be referenced easily, updated as necessary, and shared throughout your organization.

-In my experience, it can be useful to outline as much information as possible in your initial plan so your team can refer to it when new opportunities emerge or a snap decision needs to be made.
-But it’s perfectly OK to start simply then build on or refine your data fields as you learn what’s working and what isn’t.
+In my experience, it can be useful to outline as much information as possible in your initial plan, so your team can refer to it when new opportunities emerge and decisions need to be made.
+But it’s perfectly OK to start simple then build on/refine your data fields as you learn what’s working and what isn’t.

-• Who we will reach: Persona(s) most active/engaged on this channel
+• Who we will reach: The persona(s) most active/engaged on this channel

-• Target goals/benefits: What this channel will accomplish; any unique opportunities that can’t be achieved elsewhere
+• Target goals/benefits: What this channel will help accomplish; any unique opportunities that can’t be achieved elsewhere

 • Featured topics: Subject areas/conversations likely to resonate with this community

-• Ideal velocity: Frequency and post timing on this channel; how much time to spend monitoring and contributing to other relevant conversations
+• Target velocity: How often and what time of day to post on this channel; how much time to spend monitoring and contributing to other relevant conversations

-• Tone and rules of engagement: Conversation style and voice; special criteria or considerations to follow (e.g., “280 characters or less,” “avoid enabling videos to play automatically,” “emphasize visuals over text”)
+• Tone and rules of engagement: Conversation style and voice that works best; special criteria or considerations to follow (e.g., “140 characters or less,” “avoid enabling videos to play automatically,” “emphasize visuals over text”)

-• Team resources: Role of person in charge of communication on this channel; other personnel authorized to post on company’s behalf; whom to notify if questions arise or issues escalate
+• Team resources: Team member in charge of communication on this channel; other personnel authorized to post on company’s behalf; whom to notify if questions arise or issues escalate

-• Call to action: Owned media/conversion point where to drive traffic
+• Call to action: Owned media/conversion point to drive traffic to

 • Key performance indicators: Metrics to gauge content performance against goals